20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

-Gone are the days of British Raj but its echoes could be still found in Shimla.
-Located deep in the foothills of Himalayas, Shimla, located at an altitude of 2159 meters (7000 feet approx.), is one of the most popular hill resorts in India.
-The entire city is strung across a single ridge with sharp hillsides surrounded by pine deodar, oak and rhododendron forests stretched out in all directions.
+Gone are the days of the British Raj but its echoes could be still found in Shimla.
+Located deep in the foothills of the Himalayas, Shimla, located at an altitude of 2159 meters (7000 feet approx.), is one of the most popular hill resorts in India.
+The entire city is strung across a single ridge with sharp hillsides surrounded by pine deodar, oak, and rhododendron forests stretched out in all directions.

 It is the long winding main street called Mall where most of the action takes place in Shimla.
 The town is renowned for a host of splendid colonial edifices and quaint cottages with characteristic Victorian architecture.

-Charming walks along the Ridge and the Mall Road are most popular activities.
+Charming walks along the Ridge and the Mall Road are the most popular activities.
 The city also offers a variety of shopping and entertainment activities all stretched across and connected with the arterial Mall road where thankfully vehicles are not allowed to enter

-Main Attractions: Arki Fort, Gaiety Heritage Cultural Complex, Scandal Point, Viceregal Lodge, Jakhoo Temple and Christ Church.
+Main Attractions: Arki Fort, Gaiety Heritage Cultural Complex, Scandal Point, Viceregal Lodge, Jakhoo Temple, and Christ Church.

 Ooty: The Jewel of Nilgiri